composer/composer/doc/00-intro.md

 2. Run `brew install josegonzalez/php/composer`.
 3. Use Composer with the `composer` command.

-> **Note:** If you recieve an error saying PHP53 or higher is missing use this command to install php
+> **Note:** If you receive an error saying PHP53 or higher is missing use this command to install php
 > `brew install php53-intl`

 ## Installation - Windows